cgarvis/chrisgarvis.com/_posts/2013-05-05-building-angularjs-filter.markdown

 and then craft them together to build a larger application.
 Not only does this make it easier to test, but it becomes very easy to reuse components.
-Following that matra,
+Following that mantra,
-we will build filter as a standalone module.
+we will build a filter as a standalone module.

 A filter is just a function that is executed on some input.
 So this is all that is needed: